thomasyit/cape-k3s-ansible-deployment/README.md

 sh capesaaPvtIP.sh
 ```

-Do you want to access CapeUI with Public IP env.
+Using public IP env to access CapeUI.

 >   Eg: If your VM is on cloud and have public ip